Terri Sawyer was the first winner of a AUSCAR race when she won the series debut race.

 Her win was followed up by several strong performances in the AUSCAR series, she finished 7th in points for the 1988 season and 7th again in 1989-90.

-Terri attempted two races in the NASCAR Sportsman Series, Her first attempt was the Sportsman 100 which ended in a practice crash hitting the outside wall of Turn 4.
+Terri attempted two races in the NASCAR Sportsman Series in the United States, Her first attempt was the Sportsman 100 which ended in a practice crash hitting the outside wall of Turn 4.

 Terri’s second attempt was the Wiscassett 150 where she qualified 13th but was in an accident on Lap 3 resulted in a 38th place finish.

 Soon Terri was back in Australia and went into NASCAR driving the #1 Pontiac where she soon collected her first NASCAR win at Calder Park Thunderdome by winning the Moomba 100 on March 3 1991, becoming the first woman to win in that category too.

 In the 1990/91 season, Terri finished the NASCAR season in 6th position with 645 points and $25,711 in prize money.

 Terri raced in the production class category in the 1994 Sandown 500 with Murray Carter in a Nissan Pulsar SSS and finished in 20th position.

 1988/89 Round 1 @ Calder Park Thunderdome (AUSCAR 200)

 #05 – Holden Commodore